Yuqingli123/starter-academic/content/publication/golf/index.md

 ---
-title: "Becoming a golf trainer in China The life of an artist?"
+title: "Becoming a golf trainer in China: The life of an artist?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here